akazukin5151/koneko/README.md

 # Roadmap

-* Convert ui class methods into free functions, so they can be tested easier
 * Startup time seems to be slow, but the delay is before the first line even executes.
 Import time is fast. `pip install` using the wheel seems to be faster.

 ## Terminal reliability